dengkliu/system-design/README.md

     * What would be the peak TPS?
 3 * Avg TPS
     * For fast growing product - MAX peak users in 3 months = Peak users * 2.
     * Read TPS >> Write TPS usually.
-   The calculated numbers don't really matter, what matters is the calculation process.

 #### II Service - Divide the system into micro services.